-Micro- and nanomechanical resonators are currently emerging as new quantum systems~\cite{Cleland2010}.
+\PRLsection{Introduction} Micro- and nanomechanical resonators are currently emerging as new quantum systems~\cite{Cleland2010}.
 Their integrability in a solid state architecture offers attractive opportunities for quantum information objectives such as mechanical quantum registers~\cite{Geller2004, Rabl2010}, optomechanical quantum transducers~\cite{Stannigel2010} or quantum memories~\cite{Chang2011}.
-At the same time, their size and mass promise access to a hitherto untested regime of macroscopic quantum physics~\cite{bose1997, Marshall2003, Pikovsky2008, Arndt2009, Romero2011}.
-A prerequisite to achieve full coherent control over mechanical quantum states is to operate these systems close to their quantum ground state and to achieve coupling rates that exceed all other decoherence rates.
-The field of cavity quantum optomechanics~\cite{Kippenberg2008, Marq2009, MGV, Aspelm2010} utilizes methods from quantum optics in combination with optomechanical radiation pressure interactions to achieve this and experiments are progressing rapidly.
-For example, optomechanical cooling close to~\cite{schwab09,grobl09,kipp09,Paintre2011} and even well into~\cite{Teufel2011} the quantum ground state of micromechanical devices has been realized.
-Independently, the strong coupling regime has been demonstrated~\cite{Groblacher, Teufel}, and optomechanical analogues of electromagnetically induced transparency~\cite{Kipp2010, Paintre2011} have shown first steps towards mechanical storage of light.
+At the same time, their size and mass promise access to a hitherto untested regime of macroscopic quantum physics~\cite{bose1997, Marshall2003, Pikovski2012, Romero2011}.
+The field of cavity quantum optomechanics~\cite{Kippenberg2008, Marq2009, MGV, Aspelm2010} utilizes methods from quantum optics in combination with optomechanical radiation pressure interactions to achieve this and experiments are progressing rapidly - the strong coupling regime has been demonstrated~\cite{Groblacher, Teufel, Verhagen2012}, and optomechanical analogues of electromagnetically induced transparency~\cite{Kipp2010, Paintre2011} have demonstrated first steps towards mechanical storage of light.